Picture of Irfan Khalid

 Wallet-by-Wallet Cost Basis Rule

 One of the most significant and complex changes taking effect in 2025 is the introduction of the wallet-by-wallet cost basis rule.
-This update redefines how crypto investors calculate their gains and losses, directly impacting how much tax they owe.
+This update redefines how crypto investors calculate their gains and losses, directly impacting how much capital gains tax they owe.

 Previously, investors could use aggregate cost basis methods, such as pooling or flexible identification (FIFO, LIFO, HIFO), across multiple wallets and exchanges.
 This made it easier to minimize taxable gains and simplify reporting.